In Hot Water: Considering Water Heater Options

 Without a doubt, the unsung hero of household appliances is the water heater.
 It hums along in obscurity, usually in a corner of the basement or tucked away behind folding doors.
 The water heater is the source of a relaxing hot shower after a long, tiring day.
 It provides many of us that all-important jumpstart we need to get going in the morning.
 However, unless it malfunctions or starts to leak, we never really consider the significant impact water heaters have on our daily lives.

-If the unit is beyond repair and needs to be replaced, there are many options to choose from.
+According to an expert like the ones from a water heater installation in Tequesta, FL, if the unit is beyond repair and needs to be replaced, there are many options to choose from.
 There is the standard storage-type of water heater.
 Tankless water heaters have become very popular.
 There is even a hot water dispenser which mounts to your sink similar to a faucet, which provides instant hot water.
 So how does the homeowner choose which water heater is best?

 By far, the most popular and traditional water heater is the storage tank type of water heater.
 Available in electric, liquid propane (LP) and natural gas, these tanks are insulated and store heated water until it is ready for use.
 Storage tank size is measured by the number of gallons the tank holds.
 This is important to know in order to choose the correct size unit for your home.
 Factors to consider in choosing a new water heater include the number of people living in the home as well as the number of hot water outlets which may be used at any given time.
 Many homes today have two or more bathrooms where hot water is used in addition to the kitchen and laundry.
 A household of two to three people would typically need a 30- to 40- gallon tank.
 If there are four to five individuals in the home, a 40- to 50- gallon tank would suffice.
 Depending on usage, five or more people in the home would require a 50- to 80- gallon tank to ensure plenty of hot water for everyone.
 Another factor to consider when choosing a water heater is recovery rate.
 Units with a high recovery rate heat the water faster.
 This ensures more hot water will be available for use in less time.